 Drafting a Complete Streets Policy

 Shortly following this workshop, the City of Virginia Beach established a staff committee to meet on a monthly basis to develop a complete streets policy.
-This committee began meeting in May 2013.
-Future project updates will be posted to this website as the City continues to develop a Complete Streets policy.
-If you have any questions regarding this project please contact Mark Shea of the Strategic Growth Area Department at email@example.com.
+This committee began meeting in May 2013 and completed its work in October 2014.
+If you have any questions regarding this project please contact Mark Shea of the Strategic Growth Areas Department at firstname.lastname@example.org.